Stono/console.table/README.md

 bar   20
 ```

-You can pass multiple strings and arrays in a single console.table call.
+You can pass multiple strings and arrays in a single .table call.
 Each argument will be formatted and printed separately on new line

 ## Use in browser